-Taking place across Pennine Lancashire, the British Textiles Biennial’s second edition features an impressive list of headliners – including Turner Prize winner Lubaina Himid, fashion historian Amber Butchart, fashion designer Patrick Grant, and actor Maxine Peake.
+Taking place across Pennine Lancashire, the British Textile Biennial’s second edition features an impressive list of headliners – including Turner Prize winner Lubaina Himid, fashion historian Amber Butchart, fashion designer Patrick Grant, and actor Maxine Peake.
 Set within the historic heartland of the cotton industry, the festival is turning its attention to the global nature of textiles, and the thick and fibrous web of transatlantic connections engendered by their production, both past and present.

 The daughter of a textile designer, Himid’s practice has long been threaded by an interest in the history of textiles in both African and European contexts.
 Acting as a centrepiece to the festival, her BTB commission will take the form of a major new work responding to the Gawthorpe Textile Collection in Burnley, exploring the histories of industrialisation, female labour, migration and globalisation.